Dated 6 September 2007

 Thank you for all your questions and the interest in ASL Marine Holdings Ltd. We have come to the end of this Q&A session.

-We have enjoyed and learnt much from your questions and we hope that you have a better insight of our Company and know more about our operations.
+We have enjoyed and learnt much from your questions and we hope that you have a better insight of our Group and its operations.

 Regards,